Walks in Watford - Parks and Canal

 Watford Ordnance Survey Map - view and print off detailed OS map

 Watford Open Street Map - view and print off detailed map

 Watford OS Map - Mobile GPS OS Map with Location tracking

 Watford Open Street Map - Mobile GPS Map with Location tracking

 Uxbridge has an underground station on the Metropolitan Line which you can use with other rail services to return to Watford.
 There is also a direct bus service from the Greenway in Uxbridge.

 To continue your walking around the Watford area head to the peaceful Whippendell Woods.
 There's 165 acres of ancient woodland to see here, with a noteable avenue of lime trees dating back to 1672.
-Similarly Bricket Wood Common and Oxhey Woods are also nearby with the latter including an excellent sculpture trail.
+Similarly Bricket Wood Common, Abbots Langley and Leavesden Country Park and Oxhey Woods are also nearby with the latter including an excellent sculpture trail.

 On the western side of the town you can pick up the Croxley Green Boundary Walk.
 This waymarked circular walk explores the area around the worthy village, visiting the canal and the River Gade on the way.